Preventing Mother To Child

 The China AIDS Initiative is building a comprehensive pMTCT program, working with local healthcare authorities to provide treatment, care and supporting social services in Yunnan province.
 With support from philanthropists and overseas friends from all sectors of society, CAI has partnered with Dr. Zhou Zengquan at the Yunnan AIDS Initiative to conduct a range of testing and treatment interventions.

 The pMTCT program identifies HIV+ pregnant women using the most effective testing methodologies, and provides them with antiretroviral treatment and maternal-child health services.
 CAI builds local capacity to prevent mother to child transmission by training health workers in prevention and treatment best practices.
-The project currently has 13 active sites in Yunnan’s highest prevalence areas including Linxiang, Luxi, Tenchong, Lancang, Cangyuan, Longchuan and other counties.
+The project has doubled the number of active counties in 2010 from 13 to 26 of Yunnan's highest prevalence areas, many of which lie along the border with Myanmar and Vietnam.

-To date more than 390 HIV+ women have been enrolled in CAI’s mother to child transmission prevention program.
-Because these women were treated early in their pregnancies with the most effective medicines, only three newborns were diagnosed HIV+, a transmission rate of<1%.
+To date more than 490 HIV+ women have been enrolled in CAI’s mother to child transmission prevention program.
+Because these women were treated early in their pregnancies with the most effective medicines, only three newborns were diagnosed HIV+, a transmission rate of <1%.
 Without treatment intervention, about 33% would have been infected.

 One Family’s Story